numericube/ansible-django-bootstrap/README.md

 Nginx uses by default a self-signed SSL certificate to enable HTTPS and HTTP2.

 You can replace them with your own certificates by putting them in the `/provision/ansible/roles/nginx/files` folder, and replacing the corresponding values in the `/provision/ansible/roles/setup/vars/main.yml` file.

+# Customizing the provisioning

+If you look into the variables of the `/provision/ansible/roles/setup/vars/main.yml` file, you'll see a few ways to customize the provision before you build your vagrant :

+* `www_home` : Home directory of the `www` user
+* `django_project` : Name of the Django project
+* `django_appname` : Name of the default Django application inside the project
+* `django_home` : Root directory of the Django project, meant to be inside the shared folder of the Vagrant
+* `nginx_cert` : SSL certificate for the web server
+* `nginx_key`: Key for the SSL certificate
+* `bootstrap_version` : Version of the Bootstrap library to download and setup

 # VM details